As everyone is preparing for move-in, here are the best tips and tricks I have picked up from others and have used

-Take them directly off the closet rod, transport and quickly hang them right back up!
+Take them directly off the closet rod, transport them, and quickly hang them right back up!

 3. Print out paper labels with student name/dorm and room number to tape onto each box, bag, or clothing bundle.

 4. Have a “moving kit” handy and pack it upfront with you…not packed in with all of the other stuff!!
 Seriously.
 In this magical bag, you want to include: